 Healthcare organizations, in particular, have found that the approach can be used to reduce costs and improve quality and patient satisfaction at the same time.

 One of the core principles of Lean is the elimination of waste, which is defined as anything that doesn’t add value to the customer.
-Practitioners target eight specific types of waste (there were originally seven - more on that later).
 They are as common in healthcare as they are in manufacturing.
+Let's take a look at the 7 wastes of Lean in healthcare:

 While defects in manufacturing are expensive and troublesome, in healthcare they can be deadly.
 They may include: